tkubica12/governance-automation/README.md

 - **infrastructure.bicep** contains resource group scoped deployment of basic infrastructure such as Azure Function and Action Groups
 - **budgets.bicep** is called in a loop and configures budget and notification for each sandbox

+## Pulumi
+Current automation can be found in Pulumi/sandbox
+- Similar to Terraform option this solution takes care also for uploading deployment zip to storage
+- Python was used as programming language
+- Solution is simple enough so single file was used with no additional classes
+- Note: I have some issue in code with azure-native:storage:listStorageAccountSAS accessing resource that not yet exist during preview phase.
+For first time you might need to use "pulumi up -f" to skip preview and deploy right away